johannal/SolarSystem/Ken.md

 Theres a TODO here to update the comment, but it looks like Andrew already did that.
 If I want can jump right into the commit view and see the full change.
 Really fluid experience.

 ## Wrap Up
-Well, I'm all done with my dark mode adoption.
 And those are some of the new editing experiences in Xcode 10.

 ## Appendix